 Where do students stay?

 The City of Knowledge is a foundation located on what was previously the U.S. base when the United States operated the Panama Canal (https://apps.ciudaddelsaber.org/portal/es/foundation).
-It is a full scale campus with new residence halls with 24/7 emergency information, local markets, an open air pavilion and other amenities.
-The Residence Halls are conveniently situated; the open air pavilion for dining is less than 2 blocks away (https://apps.ciudaddelsaber.org/portal/en/services/lodging).
-The Faculty/Staff reside on the campus too so students have 24/7 access.
+It is a full scale campus with local markets, an open air pavilion and other amenities.
+On the campus is the Holiday Inn where for summer 2019 all Jumpstarters and team leaders will reside.
+The Faculty/Staff leaders stay at the same hotel so students have 24/7 access.
 More details on amenities (wi-fi is included, for example) will be provided.

 Who are our Panamanian Partners?

 JumpstartTU will be partnering with 5 organizations in Panama City (Please Note: Final itineraries will be provided to each student prior to departure.
 In some cases minor changes may occur.

 MUCEC is a non-profit charity supporting distressed women in Colon, Panama.
 Begun in 1985 by the Sisters of Mercy Sister Barbara Ozelski and Sister Dina Altamiranda, MUCEC’s pastoral mission is helping the unemployed and abused women in Colon.
 Woman are provided educational sessions on self-identity and feeling empowerment and their children are provided educational day care.
 In order to foster a culture of identity and empowerment, MUCEC embraces the motto “Si Podemos” or “Yes We Can.”